tobert/tobert.github.io/src/post/adhd.md

 been thinking about what to write for a while and haven't really settled on anything so here we go...

+**Pro Tips**: various friends have asked me for tips on how to manage this beast, so I'm going back through and adding a tip related to each section.

 Living with ADHD (11)
 =====================

 As a father, I've spent a lot more time than I otherwise would trying to remember what it was like being my son's age.
 He's 4.
 Fortunately I can remember quite a bit going back to around this time in his life.
-It's a huge help when, as [@Jasont1022](https://twitter.com/Jasont1022) puts it, he's "being 4".
+It's a huge help when, as [@Jasont1022](https://twitter.com/Jasont1022) puts it, "he's being four".
 This introspection often turns up memories of my awful academic life, which makes a lot more sense now.

 I remember hearing about ADD on TV as a kid, but